prusnak/rusnak.io/_posts/2014-01-08-love2d-on-android.md

 title: LÖVE (Love2D) on Android
 ---

 Almost two years ago I blogged about my [Global Game Jam](http://globalgamejam.org/) entry called [Hexoboros](/global-game-jam-2012-hexoboros/).
-This year's approacing GGJ reminded me that I wanted to port this game to Android.
+This year's approaching GGJ reminded me that I wanted to port this game to Android.
 Back then it turned out to be quite hard and results were not very satisfying.

 I knew that [SDL](http://libsdl.org/) 2.0 was released in August 2013 bringing Android support out of the box.
 What I didn't know was that [LÖVE](http://love2d.org/) 0.9.0 was released in December as well, building on top of SDL2.